andreshugueth/monty/README.md

 ## Data structures

 Please use the following data structures for this project.
-Don’t forget to include them in your header file.

 ```c
 /**